polyseam/cndi/README.md

 ### overwrite ♻️

-After a Template has been initialized with either cndi init or cndi create , CNDI projects are managed from only 2 files:
+After a Template has been initialized with either `cndi init` or `cndi create` , CNDI projects are managed from only 2 files:

 `.env` : adheres to the dotenv pattern, its .gitignored, it contains all secret values which must not be included in source control

-`cndi_config.yaml` : this file is the center of your cndi project, it provides an abstraction which unifies **infrastructure**, **applications**, and **configuration**.
+`cndi_config.yaml` : this file is the center of your CNDI project, it provides an abstraction which unifies **infrastructure**, **applications**, and **configuration**.